nubiaalmeida/nubiaalmeida/README.md

 🎂 I am 26 years old, I live in Belo Horizonte, MG and I am passionate about technologies.

-🌱 I am a vegetarian and I care a lot about the environment
+🌱 I am a vegetarian and I care a lot about the environment.

+❤️ I have a dog and two cats

 📚 I have a degree in Information Systems from Faculdade Pitágoras.